fgnt/python_crashkurs/docs/include/course_outline.md

 ## 0. Material
 All material is available on github.

-Go to https://github.com/fgnt/python_crashkurs to get the material (i.e. download https://github.com/fgnt/python_crashkurs/archive/master.zip) or better use git to clone the repository:
+Go to https://github.com/fgnt/python_crashkurs to get the material (i.e. download https://github.com/fgnt/python_crashkurs/archive/master.zip) or better use git to clone the repository.
+Windows users can download git from the official homepage (https://git-scm.com/downloads), and then use the `git` command from the `PowerShell`.
+In Linux, git is already available in the `Terminal`.:
 ```
 git clone https://github.com/fgnt/python_crashkurs.git
 ```